InKolev/HQC-Team-Bulls-and-Cows-Telerik-Academy-2015-2016/Documentation.md

 	-   Introduced **LazyInitialization** Pattern for each command inside the CommandsFactory
 	-   Introduced **Singleton** Pattern for the ScoreSerializer and Validator classes.
 	-   Introduced **Memento** Pattern for the Scoreboard class.

 7. Added unit tests to examinate the code's basic functionalities, corner cases and exceptions handling for most of the classes and interfaces. **Used MOQ framework** for testing cases where a User Input is required for the application to continue execution.

 8. Fixed StyleCop warnings.

 9. Documented most of the code's fragments, including classes, interfaces and methods. (constructors and properties aren't documented because their use is obvious).
+Generated Sandcastle .chm documentation file.